aws/aws-msk-iam-auth/README.md

 * `"X-Amz-Algorithm"`: Describes the algorithm used to calculate the signature.
 Currently it is `"AWS4-HMAC-SHA256"`
 * `"X-Amz-Credential"`: Contains the access key ID, timestamp in `yyyyMMdd` format, the scope of the credential and the constant string `aws4_request`.
 The scope is defined as the AWS region of the Kafka broker and the name of the service ("kafka-cluster" in this case).
-For example if the broker is in `us-west-2` region, the scope is `us-west-2 /kafka-cluster`.
-This scope will be used again later to calculate the signature in [String To Sign](#string-to-sign ) and must match the one  used to calculate the signature.
+For example if the broker is in `us-west-2` region, the scope is `us-west-2/kafka-cluster`.
+  This scope will be used again later to calculate the signature in [String To Sign](#string-to-sign) and must match the one  used to calculate the signature.
 * `"X-Amz-Date"`: The date and time format must follow the ISO 8601 standard, and must be formatted with the "yyyyMMddTHHmmssZ" format.
 The date and time must be in UTC.
 * `"X-Amz-Expires"` :  Provides the time period, in seconds, for which the generated presigned URL is valid.
 We